Michael Smerconish: Books

 Following the September 11 attacks, Smerconish became interested in the 9/11 Commission's investigation, specifically a question posed by Commissioner John Lehman to Secretary of State Condoleezza Rice, regarding political correctness in airport security.
 Lehman suggested that there was a limit on how many Arab males could be screened at airports, which Smerconish wrote about in the Philadelphia Daily News.
 His investigation led to his testimony before a Senate subcommittee, and he later authored Flying Blind: How Political Correctness Continues to Compromise Airline Safety Post 9/11 (2004), donating all proceeds to a 9/11 memorial.

 Smerconish's second book, Muzzled: From T-Ball to Terrorism (2007), became a New York Times bestseller, linking political correctness to challenges in fighting terrorism.
 His third book, Murdered by Mumia (2007), co-written with Maureen Faulkner, recounted the murder of Philadelphia police officer Daniel Faulkner.
 Smerconish donated the book's proceeds to a charitable fund for Faulkner.

 In Morning Drive: Things I Wish I Knew Before I Started Talking (2009), Smerconish reflected on his career and political transformation.
 His fifth book, Instinct: The Man Who Stopped the 20th Hijacker (2009), told the story of Jose Melendez-Perez, a customs officer who helped prevent the 20th hijacker's entry into the U.S. before 9/11.
 Smerconish donated proceeds from this book to the Flight 93 National Memorial.

 Smerconish's first fictional book, Talk: A Novel (2014), explores the rise of a conservative talk show host, Stan Powers, who must decide whether to continue parroting talking points or stay true to his beliefs.
 Warner Horizon Television optioned the rights to the novel.
 His next book, Clowns to the Left of Me, Jokers to the Right (2018), compiled 100 of his columns from The Philadelphia Inquirer and Philadelphia Daily News.
 He donated proceeds to the Children's Crisis Treatment Center and later developed a one-man show, "American Life in Columns," which he toured across the U.S.

+Smercomics 2024

+In 2024, Michael Smerconish released Smercomics 2024 — a striking coffee‑table collection of political cartoons chronicling the chaotic and unconventional 2024 U.S. presidential election, illustrated by Pulitzer‑Prize winning cartoonists Jack Ohman, Steve Breen, Rob Rogers, and Scott Stantis.
+With only 10,000 copies printed, the edition sold out quickly, raising $200,000 (USD) in book sales and a personal contribution from Smerconish for the Children’s Crisis Treatment Center.